Dashuaixiao-xxx/TFT/README.md

 # TFT

-A joint t-f and time domain method.
+A joint time-frequency and time domain method.